 Travelling sustainably whilst not compromising on luxury is becoming easier thanks to an ever expanding catalogue of sustainable eco-hotels.
-These sustainable hotels are paving the way for responsible, conscious tourism and are a sign of what the future of travel looks like.
+These sustainable hotels are paving the way for responsible, conscious tourism and are a sign of what the future of travel will look like.

-Here we talk about some of our favourite eco hotels from across the globe, highlighting what they’re doing to warrant their green credentials.
+Here are some of our favourite eco hotels from across the globe.
+We’ve highlighted what they’re doing to warrant their green credentials.

 Eco super power: Scientific Research

-A list of eco hotels wouldn’t be complete without a Costa Rican entry and Lagarta Lodge in Nosara ticks all the sustainability boxes you’d expect from a country train blazing in sustainability.
+A list of eco hotels wouldn’t be complete without a Costa Rican entry and Lagarta Lodge in Nosara ticks all the sustainability boxes you’d expect from a country trail-blazing sustainable travel.
 The Lodge was built using 100% sustainable practices and materials.
-Lagarta Lodge is heavily involved in the community, giving young people apprenticeships to work on the private reserve the lodge sits on.
+Lagarta Lodge is heavily involved in the community and gives young people apprenticeships to work on the private reserve the lodge sits on.

 Eco Super power: Helping young, local people

 Located just above the Arctic Circle, Svart is an ambitious project that plans to generate more energy than it uses over the course of its lifetime.
-The energy costs involved from the initial building process to its eventual demolition are being considered from the outset.
-The hotel is set to be a pioneer in a new kind of responsible travel when it opens in 2022.
+Energy costs involved from the initial building process to its eventual demolition are being considered from the outset.

 Eco Super power: Community Feels

-The land Bill Bensley’s tented camp sits on, deep in the Cardamom Mountain was bought at auction as he posed as an American buyer looking for logging land.
-In reality, he bought the land to help protect the surrounding 860-acre forest from the serious effects of logging.
+The land Bill Bensley’s tented camp sits on was bought at auction.
+Posing as an American buyer looking for logging land, he bought the land to help protect the surrounding 860-acre forest from the serious effects of logging.
 Guests who stay here make a real difference in protecting the unique and endangered species that live here.
 Around 70% of the 120 staff are from the local village and include former poachers and loggers.

 Eco Super power: Conservation.

 We are so incredibly passionate about travelling with purpose and doing so consciously.
-Working with lodges, suppliers and local communities that share our passion for responsible and sustainable tourism is at the forefront of our minds as we return to travel.
+Working with lodges, suppliers and local communities that share our passion for responsible and sustainable tourism is at the forefront of our minds.
 Lets travel better and with absolute purpose to protect our beautiful big wide world